AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 [Link to the commits to my process review Echo Challenge](https://github.com/AdrienFabre/boris_bikes-1/blob/master/lib/docking_station.rb)

 The important part is that between those 2 projects, while the language and the testing framework are identical, my understanding of coding and of the entire process evolved a lot.
-The fluency is shown by how I was able to solve the Echo challenge that requires different techniques to implement each features.
-So, programming fluently is about learning how to learn as well as understanding the basics of how to understand client request, testing and coding.
+The fluency is shown by how I was able to solve the Echo challenge that requires different techniques to implement each feature.

 [Link to a version of a minimalist Facebook created with Ruby on Rails in a group](https://github.com/simian-sinister/Acebook-Simian-Sinister)